0xPikapool/contracts/docs/src/src/Settlement.sol/contract.Settlement.md

 ## Events
 ### SettlementFailure
-*Event emitted upon any signature's settlement failure, used in place of reverts to ensure finality even in case of failures*
+*Event emitted upon any signature's settlement failure, used instead of reverts to ensure finality for successful mints even in the case of failures interspersed within the batch*

 ```solidity